How to clean a washing machine: tips and tricks for fresh smelling clothes

 Don’t forget to clean the filter

 We all forget about that little square hatch at the bottom of the machine but it’s a vital piece of the jigsaw because it contains the filter.
-And chances are the filter will be full of threads and, nearly always, at least one manky-looking coin.
+Chances are the filter will be full of threads and, nearly always, at least one manky-looking coin.
 However, you can’t just open the hatch and untwist the locking mechanism without first having a towel and a low-lipped container to hand.
 This is because the moment you twist open the filter housing, a small amount of water will start gushing out and if you’re not prepared for it, the floor will likely get soaked.

 The best thing to do is to first bunch as much towelling around and under the filter port as possible and then pull out the short one-inch funnel tray under the filter housing.
 Now carefully undo the large thumb screw.
 Let the water escape, pull out the filter and remove any objects before giving the filter a good rinse under a tap.
 Replace the filter, tighten the thumb screw and close the lid.
-And that’s it.

 SAMSUNG WASHING MACHINE DRUM